 Your child daydreams a lot at school and is easily distracted when he's doing homework or chores.
 Maybe he fidgets constantly.
 You might wonder if he has attention-deficit/hyperactivity disorder (ADHD).
-Or is it attention deficient disorder (ADD)?
+Or is it attention deficit disorder (ADD)?

 Is there a difference?